Security & Authentication

 1. Interactive Login (JWT)

-Users authenticate using their real PostgreSQL username and password via the login function.
-If successful, they receive a generic JWT.
-When this token is used, PgArachne switches the active role to that user for the duration of the request.
+Users authenticate using their real PostgreSQL username and password via the get_jwt JSON-RPC method.
+If successful, they receive a short-lived JWT.
+Subsequent requests carry this token in the Authorization: Bearer <token> header, and PgArachne switches the active role to that user for the duration of each request.

 2. Service Accounts (API Tokens)

-For automated systems or scripts, you can use long-lived API tokens.
+For automated systems or scripts, long-lived API tokens are recommended.

 • Tokens are stored in the pgarachne.api_tokens table.

-• Each token is mapped to a specific database user/role.
+• Each token is mapped to a specific database role.

 • Send the token via the Authorization: Bearer <token> header.